 Watercolor Paintings in San Antonio

-I ventured into San Antonio for the first time last year while touring Texas and was pleasantly surprised at the sheer diversity and impressive array of house portrait styles.
+When I ventured into San Antonio for the first time while touring Texas I was pleasantly surprised at the sheer diversity and impressive array of house portrait styles.
 I guess I was expecting to see many more Spanish style homes but I found that the Greater San Antonio area has it all!

 In studying up more, I learned that architecture in San Antonio comes from a wide variety of sources.
 While it is true that many of the city’s homes reflect Texas’ Spanish and Mexican roots; with some influence from French builders, rapid growth in the city since the mid twentieth century has led to a fairly wide variety of interesting contemporary architectural buildings as well.
 San Antonio is the 7th largest city in the U.S. and the 2nd largest in Texas and still it continues to grow.
 The city also has some really cool historic neighborhoods where I spent a lot of my time.
 Not to mention hip coffee houses and yummy food.